-To create the installation, first identify or build a suitable wall or space - try to find one that is painted so the sticky notes will stick, and one where a lot of people walk by during the week.
+To create the installation, first identify or build a suitable wall or space - try to find one that is painted so the sticky notes will stick throughout the week.
 Be sure to post a crisis resource!
 Next, ask people to answer one or several prompts on a sticky note:

-- Leave a positive message to brighten someone's day. - What is the best thing someone could say to you when you need support? - What is one thing that is the most important to you and worth living for?
+Leave a positive message to brighten someone's day.

+What is the best thing someone could say to you when you need support?

+What is something that is important to you and worth living for?